-In 1999, a wolf swam across the Snake River from Idaho, shook himself dry, and became the first confirmed wolf in the Oregon in over 50 years.
+In 1999, a wolf swam across the Snake River from Idaho, shook himself dry, and became the first confirmed wolf in Oregon in over 50 years.
 Since then, gray wolves have slowly begun to return to our state, although the road to recovery has been challenging.
-Learn the history of wolves in Oregon, challenges facing wolf recovery, and Oregon Wild's efforts to return a strong wolf population to our state.
+Learn about the history of wolves in Oregon, challenges facing wolf recovery, and Oregon Wild's efforts to return a strong wolf population to our state.

 How to Commute by Bike

 This workshop teaches first-timers what they need to know to be safe, comfortable, and relaxed as bike commuters.
-The Street Trust (formerly BTA) representative will cover such topics as what to wear, what to ride, how to combine bikes with transit, what the laws and important safety precautions are, and how to look professional when you arrive.
+A representative from The Street Trust (formerly BTA) will cover such topics as what to wear, what to ride, how to combine bikes with transit, what the laws and important safety precautions are, and how to look professional when you arrive.
 The presentation includes written materials, free maps, and individual route-planning assistance for all participants.